Luis Hurtado de Mendoza, 2nd Marquess of Mondéjar: Life

+Like his father, he held the positions of warden of the Alhambra and Captain General of Granada.

 Luis Hurtado was the first member of the House of Mendoza that supported Charles of Habsburg during the Revolt of the Comuneros, despite the fact that his own sister María Pacheco and her husband Juan López de Padilla were amongst the leaders of the revolt.

 In 1525, he led a failed attempt to reconquer Peñón de Vélez de la Gomera.

+He became a personal friend of the Emperor ever since Charles and his wife, Isabella of Portugal, stayed at the Alhambra on their honeymoon in June 1526.
+As warden of the Alhambra, he played an important role in the initiative to build the Palace of Charles V within the Alhambra complex, the construction of which began in 1533, after some years of disagreements about the exact location and design of the palace.

+He played an important role in the Conquest of Tunis (1535), in assembling the fleet and in eliminating the artillery of the enemy during the battle.

 He remained loyal to King Charles for his entire life and received many important titles and functions.

 He became the 3rd Count of Tendilla; Viceroy of Navarre in 1543–1546; President of the Council of Indies in 1546–1559; and President of the Council of Castile in 1561–1563.

 He married with Catalina Mendoza y Zúñiga and had: